Kimmeridge Lifeboat Station: History

 During the gale of 25 September 1868, the schooner Liberty of Portsmouth was wrecked on Kimmeridge Ledge.
 Despite the best efforts of Henry Stocks, Chief Officer, and five men of Kimmeridge Coastguard, who were later rewarded £3-10s by the RNLI committee for their efforts, and the lifeboat, all hands were lost.

 Following the wreck, requests were made for the provision of a lifeboat in the area, and the Inspector of Lifeboats was dispatched to Kimmeridge.
 His report of 27 October was read and approved at a meeting of the RNLI committee of management on 5 November 1868.

 Due to the limited population in the area, it was decided to send a smaller 28-foot Self-righting 'Pulling and Sailing' (P&S) lifeboat, one with both sails, and, in this case, 5 oars, single-banked.
 The boat arrived on station in December 1868, and was located in a sheltered spot on Kimmeridge Bay, kept under a canvas cover on a platform, at the only suitable place for launch.

-The lifeboat placed on station was not new, and had been built in 1856, serving at Hornsea under the name B. Wood from 1857 until 1864.
+The lifeboat placed on station was not new, but arrived at Kimmeridge after a rebuild.
+It was originally built in 1856, and served at Hornsea under the name B. Wood from 1857 until 1864.
 However, the gift of £200 received by the Institution from Mr Benjamin Heape of Manchester was appropriated to the station, and the lifeboat was renamed Mary Heape.

 It was noted at the RNLI meeting on 8 April 1869, that Rev. Nathaniel Bond had offered to provide a wooden boathouse at his own expense, which was accepted.

 At 23:00 on 9 December 1874, the Stralsund of Stralsund was driven onto the rocks east of Kimmeridge.
 The Mary Heape was launched, but was driven back on the beach by the storm.
-She launched again the following day, and with the assistance of a line fired by the coastguard rocket brigade, managed to reach the vessel, and in two trips, rescued 15 people.
+She launched again on the following day, and with the assistance of a line fired by the coastguard rocket brigade, managed to reach the vessel, and in two trips, rescued 15 people.